jenkins-x/jx-docs/content/en/docs/v3/install-setup/getting-started/repository.md

 jx admin create --tls --externaldns
 ```

-Though please note we are still working on [cert manager + externaldns integration](https://github.com/jenkins-x-labs/issues/issues/13) in `jx admin` so please be gentle.

-Incidentally you can also specify the [TLS secret](/docs/v3/boot/faq/#how-do-i-configure-the-ingress-tls-certificate-in-dev-staging-or-production)
+Incidentally you can also specify the [TLS secret](/docs/v3/install-setup/faq/#how-do-i-configure-the-ingress-tls-certificate-in-dev-staging-or-production)

 ## Upgrading an existing cluster